What Happens in Rehab for Drug and Alcohol Addiction?

 Rehab facilities are often the first step to getting clean or sober.
-By providing a combination of medical and psychological care, skills development, and isolation from drugs and drug use, treatment centers can provide a gateway to allow substance abusers to find themselves so that they can learn how to stay clean.
+This is accomplished by providing a combination of medical and psychological care, skills development, and isolation from drugs and drug use.
+Treatment centers can provide a gateway to allow drug addicts to find themselves so that they can learn how to stay clean.

 However, choosing to attend rehab is a big step.
-If you or a loved one is suffering from a substance use disorder, you are probably wondering what happens in rehab, how does it work, and what should you expect.
+If you or a loved one is suffering from drug or alcohol addiction, you are probably wondering what happens in rehab.
+Specifically, you might want to know how it works and what should you expect.

 While every rehabilitation center is different and you will receive different care depending on the program and therapy you choose, most follow a similar treatment structure.

 What Happens in Rehab Before Treatment

 In most cases, you will follow a specific intake structure design.
 This is to give your counselor, therapist, and doctor the information they need to treat you appropriately.

 During your initial consultation, your therapist, case worker, or representative will discuss your options, answer your questions, and help you with intake or preparatory planning.
 Here, you will learn about your possibilities and what your treatment will likely include.
 If you have a case worker, he or she will help you to set up the consultation.